huijunchen9260/fm.awk/README.md

 ## cmd mode

+- all auto completed command can be edited using left/right arrow and backspace.
 - `:cd /path/to/destination`
     - can be relative: `:cd ../../` goes to parents two tiers
 - `:cmd ` on each selected item.